warner/wireguard-vanity-address/README.md

 To use it:

 ```
 docker build -t wgvanity .          # to build the container

-docker run wgvanity [ string ]   # optional string for the "vanity address"
+docker run --rm wgvanity "string"   # string for the "vanity address"
 ```
 After you find a suitable public key (with a good vanity address), you will need to stop the docker container by opening a new terminal session and entering: